2stefant/togglStat/README.md

 1. Visit the Connect view.
    - Click Connect
      - If success, a dropdown with available **workspaces** are shown.
-     - Select one workspace.
+     - Select one workspace, copy its **workspaceId**.
-       - Then select one project.
+       - Go to the settings page and paste the workspaceId into its input field.
+       - Save settings.
 2. Visit the Home view.
-   - View information about project and statistics
+   - View information about project and statistics.
+   - Copy one **projectId**.
+   - Go to the settings page and paste the projectId into its input field.
+    - Save settings.
 3. Visit the Weeks view.
    - View weekly reported time.
 4. Visit the Months view.